ashn-dot-dev/site/src/blog/wip.md

 }
 ```

-Running our ad-hoc tests again, we can see that this version 2 of our merge
+Running our ad hoc tests again, we can see that this version 2 of our merge
 sort implementation behaves identically to our version 1 implementation:

 ```